-This page tells you all about the Wendover Arm Trust (WAT) and our policies.
-For more information about the Wendover Canal that the Trust promotes, its History, and our Governance and Annual Reports, see the pages below this page in the menu.
+This menu heading page summarises the Wendover Arm Trust (WAT) charity.
+For more information about the Wendover Canal that the Trust promotes, its History, and our Governance, Policies and Annual Reports, see the pages below this page in the menu.

 Registered Address: Wendover Arm Trust, Island House, Moor Road, Chesham, Bucks, HP5 1WA.